Dressage (film)

-Dressage (درساژ) is a 2018 Iranian film directed by Pooya Badkoobeh.
+Dressage (درساژ) is a 2018 Iranian coming-of-age thriller drama film directed by Pooya Badkoobeh.
 The film tells the story of a 16-year-old girl and her problems and reflects social divisions within contemporary Iranian society and indicts a middle and upper class that have lost their moral centre.
 This drama is the directorial debut of Pooya Badkoobeh.